githubnext/blocks-template/README.md

 To store or update metadata, call the `onUpdateMetadata` hook which is supplied to your block as a prop.
 The user will be prompted to accept the change and commit the new metadata to the repository.

-When you next view the specific content with that block, the metadata prop will include the committed metadata.
+When you next view the specific content with that block, the metadata prop will contain the committed metadata.

 ### Updating content

 Blocks are not just for viewing content!
 They can also offer custom interfaces for editing content.

-There are two props which facilitate editing content in blocks:
+There are three props which facilitate editing content in blocks:

 - `originalContent`: contains the original contents of the file.
 This is useful if you want to be able to display a diff of changes made, but not yet committed.
 - `isEditable`: a flag indicating whether the current user has permission to edit the file.
 If it is false, the block should disable editing functionality, if present.